shroglck/open-pi-zero/README.md

 ### Training scripts

 See examples in the [slurm](slurm/) folder.
-TFDS dataloading takes a growing amount of CPU RAM and roughly peaks at about 300-400GB with one dataloader in each DDP process.
+TFDS dataloading takes a growing amount of CPU RAM and roughly peaks at about 300-400GB in a node as each DDP process spawns a dataloader.

 [Discussion on RAM](https://github.com/openvla/openvla/issues/4) | [Possible error if running quantization](doc/error.md#9) | [My observations / lessons from training](doc/notes.md)